skrivog/SK_UNIX/README.md

 ```
 Here is my brief description of what this code does:

 Creates a directory to hold files for the assignment named SK_UNIX.
 Joins the data files together to analyze in, checking word count, columns and visualizing the files to check for accuracy.
 Directories were made for Maize increasing order (Maize_increasing.txt) and decreasing order (Maize_decreasing.txt).
 Question marks were changed to hyphens in the decreasing order maize file.
-Separate files were made for chromosomes 1 through 10 and are both in increasing (chr1.txt) and decreasing order (dchr1.txt).
+Separate files were made for chromosomes 1 through 10 and are both in increasing (Maize_chr1.txt, Maize_chr2.txt, Maize_chr3.txt, etc.) and decreasing order (Maize_dchr1.txt, Maize_dchr2.txt, Maize_dchr3.txt, etc.).
 Multiple and unknown chromosomes are in increasing order.

 ### Teosinte Data